 If you still have time and energy, walk along the Amsterdam Canal Belt Area to enjoy a peace of quiet here.

-We love walking at night here since it’s much fewer people and a better atmosphere to enjoy the evening canal view.
+I love walking at night here since it’s much fewer people and a better atmosphere to enjoy the evening canal view.
 Amsterdam is much more beautiful at night, so seize the chance to do it while you can.

 It’s also a good idea to visit the bars in the De Pjip area.
 De Pijp area is the area where the local young people hang out.